Sussex Eye Laser Clinic

 Intense Pulsed Light (IPL) therapy has gained significant attention as a treatment for dry eyes, especially for those suffering from meibomian gland dysfunction (MGD).
 IPL eye treatment uses light energy to reduce inflammation and improve the function of the meibomian glands, which are crucial for maintaining a healthy tear film.

-However, despite its growing popularity, IPL therapy for dry eyes has become surrounded by myths, leaving many patients confused about its effectiveness, safety and application.
+However, despite its growing popularity, clinical applications of IPL for dry eyes have become surrounded by myths, leaving many patients confused about its effectiveness, safety and application.
 In this article, we will delve into these myths and separate fact from hype.

 Myth 1: IPL Dry Eye Treatment is Just Another Facet of Laser Therapy